sugaroidbot/sugaroid/docs/mdbook/src/adapters.md

 * `BoolAdapter`: Processes Boolean based answers
 * `AkinatorAdapter`: Adapter which ports the wrapper of the Akinator game to Sugaroid
 * `HangmanAdapter`: Plays hangman with you
 * `OrAdapter`: Selects a random operand of the provided statement
 * `OkayAdapter`: Handles statements with a plain old okay
 * `ByeAdapter`: Destroys Sugaroid on bye
 * `TimeAdapter`: Provides time and time related functions except time conversion
 * `CurrencyAdapter`: Gives a random response, because Sugaroid tries not to say I don't know
 * `LearnAdapter`: a specific adapter for learning responses
 * `TriviaAdapter`: Plays a short game of trivia
 * `WhoAdapter`: Handles statements with 'who' as one of the tokens
 * `NewsAdapter`: Ports the `SugaroidNews` Wrapper for easier access by the `SugaroidChatbot` Class
 * `JokeAdapter`: Gets a random joke from the Chuck Norris Database
 * `PlayAdapter`: `[DEPRECATED]` Plays a game on desktops only
 * `CanAdapter`: Processes statements which features a Modal question \(can, may\)
 * `BecauseAdapter`: Processes statements which starts with Because or gives a reason
 * `ReReverseAdapter`: Processes statements featuring conversational flow.
 It scans the previous statements

      and takes a cosine similarity of the statements, and `TFiD` Vector cross product to get

      the most probable answer

 * `ReverseAdapter:` A random adapter.
 Top Secret
 * `MyNameAdapter`: Handles sentences featuring 'my' and 'name'
-* `MeAdapter`: Processes the statements showing possessive
+* `MeAdapter`: Processes the statements showing possessive behavior
 * `AboutAdapter`: Defines the personality of sugaroid
 * `WikiAdapter`: Handles Wikipedia based questions
 * `DoLikeAdapter`: Handles likes of Sugaroid
-* `FeelAdapter`: Handles sentences containing the word feel
+* `FeelAdapter`: Handles sentences containing the word 'feel'
 * `DoAdapter`: Processes statements beginning with 'Do' and 'know'
 * `EmotionAdapter`: Handles positive and negative emotional statements
 * `DisAdapter`: A complex algorithm sorting the words beginning with negative based on the probability.

      and achieving a similar confidence ratio of the word percentage.

-     The `DisAdapter` keeps the confidence below 0.5 so that the `BestAdapte`r may find some
+     The `DisAdapter` keeps the confidence below 0.5 so that the `BestAdapter` may find some

      other answer similar to

-* `TwoWordAdapte`: Handles sentences having two words
+* `TwoWordAdapter`: Handles sentences having two words
 * `OneWordAdapter`: Logical adapter for processing data with one words
 * `DebugAdapter`: Internal administrator feature to debug Sugaroid statements
 * `WhyWhenAdapter`: Processes `wh`-adverbs
 * `ReaderAdapter`: Logical adapter for processing data with one words
 * `ImitateAdapter`: Handles statements involving imitations of some sentences
 * `FunAdapter`: Gives a random response, because Sugaroid tries not to say I don't know
 * `UnitConversion`: The `UnitConversion` logic adapter parse inputs to convert values

 #### Boolean Adapter \(`sugaroid.brain.bool.BooleanAdapter`\)